This quick one pan, Spanish style chicken with cauliflower rice is super easy and big on flavor.

 Finally, add your tomatoes, scallions, and olives to the cauliflower in the pan and cook uncovered for 5 more minutes.

-Chicken breasts are a little thick so I like to slice them in half.
-I also drizzle a little extra virgin olive oil on the chicken.
+Chicken breasts are a little thick so I like to slice them in half lengthwise.
+I also drizzle a little extra-virgin olive oil on the chicken.
 Serve your chicken over the cauliflower rice and garnish with cilantro.
-Here’s the bonus of this dish: it’s all made in one pan which makes clean up super easy.

 Pro Tips And Recipe Notes